nesquena/resume/README.md

 My name is Nathan Esquenazi and I am a developer who likes building products, participating in startups and the ideals of entrepreneurship.
-I also have a passion for open source, web development, and executing new ideas.
-I am 25 as of the time of writing in 2012.
-Currently living in San Francisco and working as one of the first engineers at [Miso](http://gomiso.com).
+I also have a passion for open source, web development, and executing new and impactful ideas.
+Currently living in San Francisco and building a community of engineers interesting in constantly and efficiently learning at [CodePath](http://codepath.com).

 If you are looking for a more "traditional resume", please [download the PDF](https://github.com/nesquena/resume/blob/master/nathan_esquenazi_resume.pdf?raw=true).